Web update May 2020

 After departing Taumarunui at 9.45am we finally made it to the self proclaimed Republic of Whangamomona at 2.30pm.
 Two cows were acting as Immigration Officers and gave us the once over as we cruised over the border.

-Just as we entered Whangamomona Village we saw some dinky little carts sitting on the railway lines.
-Forgotten World Adventures own the carts and offer self drive and self pedal rail tours.
+As we entered Whangamomona Village we saw some dinky little carts sitting on the railway lines.
+Forgotten World Adventures offer rail cart tours running from 5.5 hours to 4 days.

-If you're wondering why it's called the Republic of Whangamomona it's because local district boundaries were changed in the late 1980's.
-Half of Whangamomona District remained under Taranaki but the other half joined Manawatu-Wanganui.
+If you're wondering why it's called the Republic of Whangamomona, it's because local district boundaries were changed in the late 1980's.
+Half of Whangamomona District remained under Taranaki but the other half joined Manawatu-Whanganui.
 Locals weren't impressed, especially as it happened without consultation.

 The locals responded by declaring their independence at a meeting in the Whangamomona Hotel in 1988.
-Republic Day is celebrated biannually in January, festivities include the election of a President.
-The current President is Murt Kennard, he came to power after Tai the poodle (photo left) went into retirement.
-If you're looking for a unique souvenir you can get yourself a Republic of Whangamomona passport at the hotel.
+Republic Day is celebrated biannually in January, festivities include possum skinning, gumboot throwing and the election of a President.
+As well as human Presidents (RIP Murt), Tai the poodle (photo left) has been in charge along with Billy the Goat.
+If you're looking for a unique souvenir get a Republic of Whangamomona passport stamp.

 Whangamomona Village has been spruced up since our last visit and the front window of the old General Storekeepers is full of local memorabilia.
-A spotty roof marks a new accommodation option - Whanga Bridge House.
-If you're a camper, a powered site at the old school turned Whangamomona Camping Ground is $20, tent site for two $15, showers $2.
+A spotty roof marks Whanga Bridge House and if you're a camper, a powered site at the old school turned Whangamomona Camping Ground is $15, tent sites $10.
 There's a little playground for the kids and an 'outdoor gym' for the adults.

 After six hours on the road we were keen to put the final 60km to Stratford behind us.
 We stopped at Strathmore Saddle which has two picnic tables roadside, on a clear day you can see all four mountains - Taranaki, Tongariro, Ruapehu and Ngauruhoe.
 We captured a hazy Mount Ruapehu in the fading light.

-We whistled through Stratford as we had accommodation booked in Inglewood - rave review about Stoney Oaks Wildlife Park & Farmstay.
-From a previous visit we know that Stratford has at least one unusual attraction - the Glockenspiel on Broadway.
+We whistled through Stratford as we had accommodation booked in Inglewood, but from a previous visit we know that Stratford has at least one unusual attraction - the Glockenspiel on Broadway.
 Four times a day (10am, 1pm, 3pm and 7pm) Romeo and Juliet appear separately out of windows in the clock tower before reuniting on the balcony.
+(If you're interested in unusual clocks in New Zealand see Curious Clocks via thecuriouskiwi/blog).
+There is more than a hint of Shakespeare in Stratford as streets have Shakespearian names, you'll find the Visitor Information Centre on Prospero Place.

 Travel Tips for the Forgotten World Highway